This Storage Hack Helps Meat Last Longer

 You want to store your meat tightly wrapped to minimize exposure to air.

-Styrofoam grocery store packaging is fine to store in the refrigerator, but if you're going to freeze, we recommend opening and wrapping it more tightly in plastic wrap or freezer paper, then sealing it in a Ziploc bag.
+Styrofoam grocery store packaging is fine to store in the refrigerator, but if you're going to freeze your goods, we recommend opening and wrapping it more tightly in plastic wrap or freezer paper, then sealing it in a Ziploc bag.

 Freezing and Thawing